gitfrid/CzechFOI-DRATE_EXAM/README.md

 This introduces immortal time bias, giving an unfair advantage to the vaccinated group:

-- Vaccinated individuals must survive until their last dose
-- Unvaccinated individuals have no such delay constraint

 ---

 **Effect:**

-- Kaplan-Meier curves show fewer deaths in vaccinated
+- Kaplan-Meier and Normalized Time-Series curves show fewer deaths in vaccinated
-- Cox regression shows a strong protective effect
-  But this effect is biased and misleading
+- Cox regression shows a strong protective effect, but this effect is biased and misleading